-Your at-home treatment options will vary depending on the pain you are experiencing and its cause.
-However, there are a few general tips that can help relieve your discomfort.
-These include:
+Your at-home treatment options will vary depending on the pain you’re experiencing and its cause.
+However, following these tips may help relieve your discomfort:

-- using foot pads to prevent rubbing on the affected area
+- Use foot pads to prevent rubbing on the affected area.

-- keeping the foot that is causing you pain elevated
+- Elevate the foot that’s causing you to have pain.

-- resting your foot as much as possible
+- Rest your foot as much as possible.

-Many people who regularly experience foot pain are aware of what triggers it and they know how best to manage their pain.
-However, there are some situations when you should see a doctor as soon as possible.
+Many people who regularly experience foot pain are aware of what triggers it and they know the best way to manage their pain.
+However, you should see a doctor as soon as possible if:

-- the pain came on suddenly and is severe
+- your pain came on suddenly and is severe

 - your foot pain is due to a recent injury